-The trace element Al is not described as essential, because no biochemical function has been directly connected to it.
-At this stage of our knowledge, there is no doubt that Al overload impacts negatively on human health, including the thyroid function ^[97].
+The trace element Al is not described as essential, because there is no biochemical function directly associated with it.
+At this point in our knowledge, there is no doubt that Al overload negatively affects human health, including thyroid function97.

 Boron